poomktn/ManRunProject/README.md

 # ManRunProject

-This Project is For Computational Fabrication Course of Chulalongkorn University
+This Project is for Computational Fabrication, Computer Engineering's Course of Chulalongkorn University.

 If you want to create model like I did, this is a useful link: